 I blinked.
 “Seriously?”

 The second assignment was in court, in Carlow.
-The agency neglected to tell me the details.
+The agency neglected to give me the details.
 Five minutes before the hearing, I met the defendant—a Slovak man in his thirties, whose car had been borrowed by a drunken friend and wrecked.
 The tension in the courtroom was palpable, the air thick with muted anxiety.
 The judge’s eyes fell on me.

 “Hello, you back there.
 Where are you from?” she demanded.